EggPool/BismuthEvents/doc/Roadmap.md

 ### More automation

 * IFTTT integration
-* Other third part services?
+* Other third party services?

 ### More